Rguernica/Portfolio-/final_project_RosanaGuernica.md

 ## The Data

 This project uses the Cincinnati Police Department's Call for Service dataset.
-The data is produced by the City's computer-aided dispatch (CAD) system.
-CAD systems record police incident response activity, including

 This dataset is updated daily and is publicly accessible.
 It can be acccessed on the [Cincinnati's Police Data Initiatve webpage](https://data.cincinnati-oh.gov/Safety/PDI-Police-Data-Initiative-Police-Calls-for-Servic/gexm-h6bt).

+I'll be using the dataset to analyze and visualize the following

+- The call 'category': Medical, Responsive (incidents not iniated by an officer, such as burglar alarms, distrubances, or assisting other agencies), Non-UCR Crime (incidents that criminal but do not fit the FI's Uniform Crime Report), Proactive (incidents initiative by a police offcier, such as a follow-up investigation or routine patrol), Property Crime, Traffic, and Violent Crime;

+-Time spent on calls and time spent on calls by category

+- Call category by disposition (whether the call resulted in an arrest, the towing of a vehicle, if there was no one at the scene when the officers arrived, if it was a false alarm, for example);

+- The geographic distribution of call categories;

+- Call category by time of day, week, month, and year.

 ## Intial Sketches and Wireframes